Russell Grimwade

 Sir Wilfrid Russell Grimwade (15 October 1879 – 2 November 1955) was an Australian chemist, botanist, industrialist and philanthropist.
 He was the son of Frederick Sheppard Grimwade and brother of Harold Grimwade.

+Education

-He was educated at Melbourne Grammar School and the University of Melbourne, where he earned a B.Sc. in science.
-He then joined the family pharmaceutical firm Felton Grimwade & Company in 1903.
+Grimwade was born at his father's mansion 'Harleston' in Caulfield, which was given in 1916 to his school Melbourne Grammar, from which he went to Ormond College at the University of Melbourne, where he earned a B.Sc. in science in 1901, then spent time in London to become familiar the latest developments in chemistry.